tfdnetzwerk/FAQ/docs/test.md

-Hi, this is the docs.
+# Hi, this is the docs.
 Welcome here!

-  :markdown?!
+## How to be nice to people
+Make them compliments

+## How to win friends?
+Make them coffee!